 - 1. The WVU at Parkersburg Nursing program has adopted a school uniform.
-This uniform will be purchased directly from Meridys at www.Meridys.com or you may contact the Nursing and Health Sciences Division office for more information.
-The student will purchase tops and pants from Meridys.
-The uniform will consist of a white smock and navy pants.
-After receiving the uniform from Meridys the student is responsible for taking the uniform smock to The Shirt Factory in Parkersburg, WV so the program's logo can be embroidered on those two pieces.
-The WVU at Parkersburg student nurse uniform may only be worn while participating in scheduled clinical/campus laboratory/school scheduled activities. - A navy blue polo shirt and khaki dress pants are worn while in attendance at select clinical labs and scheduled activities.
-The student is responsible to purchase a navy blue polo from The Shirt Factory embroidered with the WVUP logo and a pair of khaki dress pants (no jeans or cargo pants). - 3.
+This uniform will be purchased from bookstore at WVU Parkersburg, or you may contact the Nursing and Health Sciences Division office for more information.
+The student will purchase tops and pants from the bookstore at WVU Parkersburg.
+The uniform will consist of a white top and navy pants.
+The WVU at Parkersburg student nurse uniform may only be worn while participating in scheduled clinical/campus laboratory/school scheduled activities. - 2.
+A navy blue polo shirt and khaki dress pants (no jeans, jeggings, or cargo pants) are worn while in attendance at select clinical labs and scheduled activities.
+The student is responsible for purchasing a navy blue polo shirt and have it embroidered at the approved facility with the WVUP logo. - 3.
 All students are required to maintain high standards of personal cleanliness.
 The student must report to clinical well-groomed with clean hair, clean teeth and fresh breath and absent of bodily odors.
+Including tobacco odors (ie: cigarette smoke, vaping, and smokeless tobacco).
 Deodorant/antiperspirant is a must.
-Students are not permitted to wear perfume, colognes or body sprays in the clinical area.
+Students are not permitted to wear perfume, colognes, or body sprays in the clinical area.
 Makeup should conform to general body tones avoiding extreme colors.
 Severe skin problems must receive medical treatment.

 - 4. Students are expected to come to the clinical area in full uniform.
 Full uniform includes: - a.
-A pressed and freshly-cleaned uniform - b.
+A pressed and freshly cleaned uniform - b.
 Hems of uniform bottoms must clear the floor - c.
 Neutral colored undergarments - d.
-White hose or socks (full length white hose will be worn with a dress or skirt uniform) - e.
-White shoes - f.
+Solid colored hose or socks are to be worn with the student uniform.
+Socks can be blue, gray, white, or black.
+Full length white or navy-blue hose or navy-blue leggings will be worn with a dress or skirt uniform. - e.
+Uniform shoes - f.
 5 1⁄2 inch bandage scissors - g.
 A plain stethoscope (fabric stethoscope covers are not permitted) - h.
-Watch with a second hand (digital watches are not permitted) - i.
+Watch with a second hand (digital watches are permitted) - i.
 Appropriate writing utensils to be used for documentation - j.
-Student name tag on the tunic shirt - 5.
+Student name tag on top - k.
+WVU at Parkersburg Student Nurse logo - 5.
 Uniform shoes must be worn during the clinical experience.
-Shoes must be white, low-heeled, and clean.
+Shoes will be low-heeled, and clean.
 They must have a closed toe, closed heel and have a soft-sole.
+The student may wear white, navy blue, gray, or black shoes.
 Canvas shoes, sandals, and flip flops are unacceptable. - 6.
-For student assignment pickup in the clinical areas, students must wear dress clothes with soft soled shoes or the navy blue polo and khakis.
-Jeans, shorts (including Bermuda shorts), Capri pants and mini-skirts are not permitted.
+For student assignment pickup in the clinical areas, students must wear the student nurse uniform or the navy blue polo shirt and khakis.
+Jeans, shorts (including Bermuda shorts), Capri pants and miniskirts are not permitted.
 The facility name tag must be worn at all times during while in the clinical facility. - 7.
-The WVU at Parkersburg name tag is to be worn at all times during all clinical experiences.
-The name tag must be present on the student's tunic shirt. - 8.
+The WVU at Parkersburg name tag is to be worn at all times during all clinical experiences and will be purchased through the approved facility.
+The name tag must be present on both the polo shirt and the student's uniform top. - 8.
 Jewelry is limited to plain wedding bands.
 Rings with stones are not permitted and are an infectious risk to the patients and to you and your family members. - 9.
 Students may wear single stud earrings.
-Piercings of any area must be removed prior to the clinical experiences and/or not be visible to the public. - 10.
+Piercings of any area must be removed prior to the clinical experience and/or not be visible to the public.
+No spacers will be permitted. - 10.
 Fingernails must be clean and not extend beyond the tips of the fingers.
 Nail polish and artificial fingernails are not permitted.